seumoose/CFG-Instructor-Example/README.md

 ### [Week 6 JavaScript](https://github.com/seumoose/CFG-Instructor-Example/tree/Week-6-JavaScript)

-Each branch will have a text file (README) detailing the key notes from the CFG slides and my thought process when completing the work.
+Each branch will have a text file (README) detailing the key notes from the CFG slides and the instructor's thought processes when completing the work.

 ## Who are we?
 [Code First Girls](https://www.codefirstgirls.org.uk/) is a social enterprise that deliver coding education to women in the UK.